 What is RFID?

-RFID stands for Radio Frequency Identification.
+RFID stands for radio frequency identification.
 This system uses radio waves to read, transmit, and capture information stored on a tag that's attached to an object.
+For example, in another tip, we told you to wrap your keyless remotes in aluminum foil so that thieves don't wirelessly steal your codes -- and steal your car.
+They use RFID to steal your information.

 With the current advancements in RFID technology, the tags are now smaller and cheaper to produce.
 Better yet, passive RFID tags also don't require internal power to work.